AwkwardTurtle42/AwkwardTurtle42.github.io/SRD/CoreRules.md

 **Willpower (WIL):** Represents focus, alacrity, and concentration.

-A d4 is weak, d6 is average, d8 is noteworthy, d10 is strong and d12 is legendary.

 ## Grit

 Grit is a character’s mental concentration and ability to avoid harm.
 Grit is lost when being attacked, performing complex tasks like casting Spells, or attempting to carry too much.
 It is not a measure of physical health, and lost Grit is restored quickly.

+Grit is equal to total "steps" of DEX and WIL.
+A character with high DEX and WIL will have high Grit, due to good reflexes and situational awareness.

 ## Dice

-Dice range in size from d4 to d12.
+Dice have five steps starting at d4 and ending at d12.
+A d4 is weak, d6 is average, d8 is noteworthy, d10 is strong and d12 is legendary.

 If an effect tells you to step a die up or down, move it right or left along this track:

 d4 ↔ d6 ↔ d8 ↔ d10 ↔ d12